 The first step in getting good, consistent colours in your prints is ensuring your monitor is well calibrated.
 In order to properly calibrate your monitor you will need an external device such as a Datacolor Spyder or X-Rite i1 Display.

 The purpose of soft proofing is to highlight areas of your image which may be outside the range of gamut achievable when developing photographs from your images.
-This therefore would enable you to adjust your images to effectively pull them into a printable colour spectrum.
+This, therefore, would enable you to adjust your images to pull them into a printable colour spectrum.

-Please note however, if you order a lot of prints, applying this process to every image would be a daunting task.
+If you order a lot of prints, applying this process to every image would be a daunting task.
 As a general rule of thumb, most images will be ok.
-It is usually only images with extreme colours such as intense yellows, greens and violets that may show up an issue.
+It is usually only images with extreme colours such as intense yellows, greens and violets that may require attention.

 When printing an image, out of gamut colours are progressively ‘pulled’ into range.
 This is done by adjusting all levels of that particular colour so that the human eye should not notice.

 Image brightness is one of the most important things to check before sending an image to print.
 With most of todays screens offering super bright LED displays, images can be displayed in a way which is not possible to replicate on print.

 It's far too easy to reduce the brightness of an image to make it appear correct on a super bright display, only to send it to print and be disappointed that it's too dark.
 To avoid this situation, you should familiarise yourself with Histograms.